ZSciamma/Discoball/README.md

 ## Acknowledgements

-Special thanks to my Professor K. for advising me and giving me invaluable thanks throughout.
+Special thanks to Professor K. for advising me and giving me invaluable thanks throughout.
 Many thanks also to [Professor Jan Bender](https://animation.rwth-aachen.de/person/1/), who built the amazing [PositionBasedDynamics library](https://github.com/InteractiveComputerGraphics/PositionBasedDynamics) – the core of this project – and kindly answered my questions during development.